 Brevity.
 A good vision statement should be short, simple, clear, business-specific, and forward-looking.
 About 35 words are ideal; some may consist of 2-3 sentences.
 On the other side, if it’s too long, it makes it difficult to communicate effectively.

 Focus on the future.
-Vision does talk about what your company will look like in the future.
-It offers a long-term perspective and is unlikely to be affected by the market or technological changes.
+Vision describes what your company will look like in the future.
+It offers a long-term perspective and is unlikely to be affected by market or technological changes.
 In other words, it rarely changes.

 In the following, I present some examples of vision statements from the world’s major corporations.
 I took it from the comparably.com site: